-However, staff recommends that a sufficient area along Legends Drive and Research Park Drive be retained in the IBP District.
-This will provide a compatible land use fronting to the adjacent streets with like development across the street.
-New development can be oriented to providing a back-to-back relationship and transition land use north of Legends Drive from office/research to residential.
+Staff recommends that a sufficient area along Legends Drive and Research Park Drive be retained in the IBP District to provide a compatible land use fronting to the adjacent streets with like development across the street and providing a back-to-back relationship and the land use transitions north of Legends Drive from office/research to residential.
 This is graphically represented in the following figure.